-Finger Holder
+Future Work Finger Holder

 The past design is insufficient to detect the small signal changes.
-Because the finger stabilizer has a 1.5" inner diameter, there is a significant volume of saline solution between the finger and electrodes; the fingers that we tested had 0.5" diameters, and therefore there is at least

-0.25" between the finger and electrodes.
+Because the finger stabilizer has a 1.5" inner diameter, there is a significant volume of saline solution between the finger and electrodes; the fingers that we tested had 0.5" diameters, and therefore there is at least 0.25" between the finger and electrodes.
 Current follows the path of least resistance, and because the saline solution is in closer proximity to the tin electrodes, current created will tend to flow through the solution.
-In order to address this, we acquired a 1" inner diameter PVC pipe and fabricated a finger holder with less separation between finger and electrodes in order to force more current through the finger.
-In doing so, were ableto detect a voltage drop across the finger and to detect pulsatile blood flow signals from the finger.
-The other aspect in changing the finger stabilizer was improving patient usability and improving the ergonomic aspects.
-This was done by an armrest.
+In order to address this, we acquired a 1" inner diameter PVC pipe and are going to fabricate a finger holder with less separation between finger and electrodes in order to force more current through the finger.
+In doing so, we will be able to detect a voltage drop across the finger and detect pulsatile blood flow signals from the finger.
+The other aspect in changing the finger stabilizer is improving patient usability and improving the ergonomic aspects.
+This will be done a few manners: by an armrest and by generalizing to different sizes.

-Previously, the finger stabilizer is free-standing.
+Currently, the finger stabilizer is free-standing.
 The patient must either hold the finger stabilizer with their other hand or awkwardly rest the stabilizer on a surface.
 Both of these situations are problematic.
 First, the patient is placed in an uncomfortable position while utilizing the device.
 Second, because the patient often has to utilize both hands to stabilize the device, they are unable to use their free hand to manipulate other portions of the circuit/display.
 Third, because the device is free-standing, the patient will likely be unable to hold the device perfectly still and will introduce additional motion artifacts into the signal.
-By adding an arm-rest with a holder for the finger stabilizer, the patient was able to comfortably rest their arm, insert their finger at the appropriate angle, and use their free hand for other manipulations of the device.
+By adding an arm-rest with a holder for the finger stabilizer, the patient will be able to comfortably rest their arm, insert their finger at the appropriate angle, and use their free hand for other manipulations of the device.